vippsas/vipps-magento/docs/documentation.md

 By using the built-in Adobe Commerce grid filter, you can find all requests per order that you are interested in.

-## Tax Calculation for Express Checkout
+## Tax calculation for Express Checkout

 When enabling the Express checkout payment in the configuration area, you may see a notification at the top of the Adobe Commerce admin panel such as: